Ellen Frank (artist): Ellen Frank Illumination Arts Foundation, Inc.

 In 2004, Frank founded the not-for-profit organization, Ellen Frank Illumination Arts Foundation, where she remains as the artistic director.
 The organization focuses on the art of illumination and the creation of new works of art in this genre.
 The goal of the Foundation is to revitalize the art form of Illumination, while promoting peace education and bridging religious gaps.

 In 2005, the organization created the Illumination Arts Atelier, a workshop that is modeled after the traditional Renaissance ateliers.
 Accepting interns from South Korea, the United States, Columbia, Japan, and Poland, the atelier teaches the students about manuscript illumination and illuminated painting using 22 karat gold leaf, silver leaf, copper leaf, linen, vellum, paper, papyrus, and egg tempura.

 Cities of Peace Illuminated was the first work created at the Illumination Arts Atelier and consists of nine, 6x8 foot paintings that are illuminated with gold.
 Each of the nine paintings represents a different city that has been traumatized by war and honors the particular city's history and culture.
 The cities include Beijing, Hiroshima, Kabul, Baghdad, and New York City.
 Cities of Peace Illuminated premiered in the Laurie M. Tisch Gallery in New York City in 2005.
 In 2009, it was exhibited in the Cathedral of St. John the Divine in New York City.

+Death

+Frank died on December 16, 2021, at Mount Sinai Hospital in Manhattan, New York City, at the age of 75.
+She had been diagnosed with cancer approximately ten weeks before her death.